aneuhold/main-scripts/readme.md

 To test new commands, you can write the command, then use the `npm run refresh` command.
 This will install the commands globally and uninstall any previous version if it was there.

 Note that you don't need to worry about uninstalling the commands, because whenever running any `tb` command it will check the local version against the version on npm and update if needed.

+### 🚧 Commands to be Built

+- `tb scaffold node` Scaffolds a node project.
+Ideas on steps are below:
+  - Intialize git and ask for a repo link and all that (setup a dedicated step / js file for this because it will be re-used)
+  - Initialize npm (package.json)
+  - Create README.md
+  - Setup ESLINT with JSON config then update the config with specific values if needed

 ## `package.json` Commands